cymplecy/python-gpioone/README.rst

 ========
-gpiozero
+gpioone
 ========

-A simple interface to everyday GPIO components used with Raspberry Pi.
+A simple module to control and interface to things connected  to the GPIO pins on the Raspberry Pi.

-Created by `Ben Nuttall`_ of the `Raspberry Pi Foundation`_, `Dave Jones`_, and other contributors.
+based on GPIOZero created by `Ben Nuttall`_ of the `Raspberry Pi Foundation`_, `Dave Jones`_, and other contributors

 Latest release
 ==============

-The latest release is **v0.7.0 beta 2** released on 9th October 2015.
+Their is no release yet

 About
 =====